 - Motor vehicles are allowed in designated parking lots and roadways only.

 - Dogs must be on leash at all times.

 - Animal handlers are required to clean up after their pet.

-As of January 13, 2017 between north of El Camino Real and Yuba Drive the trail is temporary closed due to creek erosion.
+As of January 13, 2017 between north of El Camino Real and Yuba Drive the trail is closed due to creek erosion.
 If you would like more information regarding the trails, please contact Shoreline at Mountain View (650) 903-6392.

 For alternate route information, please click map below.
 The Green line is detour around closure.

 The City of Mountain View reminds users to share the trails and respect your fellow trail users.
 By following the guidelines outlined below, you can contribute to a safe, pleasant experience for all.